feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "If you were Algerian, you might sing \"Ya Rayah\" by Dahmane El Harrachi while running under the rain, and if you were a flower, you’d probably just let the rain sing for you!"
+#> [1] "As an Algerian, you might enjoy singing \"Ya Rayah\" when running under the rain, while a flower, if it could sing, might serenade the rain with \"Mazal Mazal\" to celebrate its blossoming."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "5a1d6416-b0d3-4c87-9fa3-b1c03196affc"
+#> [1] "4a1802e2-261f-4f70-ba0b-0c2023fb35ff"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"